icon-project/IBC-Integration/docs/adr/xcall.md

 #### Execution

 The user on the destination chain recognizes the call request and invokes the following method on xcall with the given _reqId and _data.
 To minimize the gas cost, the calldata payload delivered from the source chain are exported to event, `_data` field, instead of storing it in the state db.
+In case of a two-way message rollback will be triggered in case of failure.
 The `_data` payload should be repopulated by the user (or client) when calling the following `executeCall` method.
 Then `xcall` compares it with the saved hash value to validate its integrity.